Alternative Learning Environment Hybrid: Vol. 59

 * To see this Graphically click here

 There are a variety of reasons why a school system needs one or more alternative schools or Alternative Learning Environments (ALE).
-Most center around the need to remove a disruptive student from the regular classroom or the need for a more structured environment to meet a student’s educational needs.
+Most center around the need to remove a disruptive student from the regular classroom, the need for a more structured environment to meet a student’s educational needs or Credit Recovery for upper grades.
 There are also a variety of types of ALE’s.
 These are usually separated by level of control exercised more than by grade or age level of students served.

 The Keys To Safer Schools.com model for ALE’s consist of three distinct but integrated components.
 They are: